vdesai2014/Deep-Learning-Projects/README.md

 # Deep-Learning-Projects

+NOTICE: This repo is currently very poorly structured and has lots of bad-practice code (bad variable naming scheme/no comments/poor compartmentalization/etc).
+I recognize this and intend on cleaning it up soon.
+I would not write code of this manner in a production environment.

 A compilation of self-learned projects to showcase my ability to independently work on AI/Robotics problems.

 **Neural Network Visualizer**